 I was out cycling the other day and found this place.
-I don’t know why or when this water park was abandoned.
+Adventure City was abandoned around 2011 due to mismanagement and even several drownings.
 It’s situated on Leopard’s Hill outside Lusaka.
-The water slides and the structures around them seems to be robustly built, maybe it would still be possible to restore the park.
-The bush is taking over and it’s easy to miss the place unless you know exactly where you’re going.
-I found the last picture in the gallery online, […]
+The water slides and the structures around them seems to be robustly built, maybe it would still be possible to restore the place.
+The bush istaking over and it’s easy to miss the place unless you know exactly where you’re going.
+I found the last few pictures in the […]

 I’ve just spent three days in the bush on a bike shooting 1Zambia MTB for the second year in a row.
 The race is 250km long, starting in Lusaka and finishing in Lower Zambezi.
 Check out all the photos here.